Finding ways to get coaching clients is hard, but, it is very doable if you follow the advice in this post.

-Sure, there will be a few who are searching for a coach to help them get more coaching clients and then email me directly from the first point of contact.
+Sure, there will be a few searching for a marketing coach for coaches on Google to help them get clients, and then email me directly from the first point of contact.

-However, most will browse around, and maybe sign up for my newsletter or join the Fully Booked Coach Facebook group.
+However, most will browse around and maybe sign up for my newsletter email list or join the aforementioned Fully Booked Coach Facebook group.

-As such, when they finally decide they want to hire me they have often forgotten how they originally came to find out about me, making them tough to track.
+As such, when they finally decide to hire me, they often forget how they originally came to find out about me, making them tough to track.

-Fortunately for you, and unfortunately for them, most life coaches are totally and utterly in the dark on how to utilize basic SEO, often because they are focussed on ‘quick wins’.
+Fortunately for you, and unfortunately for them, most life coaches are totally and utterly in the dark on utilising basic SEO, often because they are focused on ‘quick wins’.

 This means you can step in and take advantage by understanding long-tailed keywords, knowing how to optimize every post, and being cunning with your blog post headlines so you attract interest.